apuder/sdltrs-trs-io/README.md

-Modified version of Mark Grebe's [SDLTRS] with bug fixes and patches:
+Fork of Mark Grebe's [SDLTRS] with bug fixes and patches:

   * Included all patches by [EtchedPixels]: banked memory support, Lowe LE18
   * Fixed various SegFaults: ROM Selection Menu, Scaling in Fullscreen